Archibald Rose: Life

 as 'Professor of dancing and deportment in the department of commerce'.

-Rose retired from the Foreign Office with the rank of First Secretary in 1921, and embarked on a career in business in the Far East; becoming a Director of British American Tobacco and the Chartered Bank of India, Australia and India.
+Rose retired from the Foreign Office with the rank of First Secretary in 1921, and embarked on a career in business in the Far East; becoming a Director of British American Tobacco and the Chartered Bank of India, Australia and China.
 He retired to England at Framlingham, Suffolk, and became a JP for the county.
 He died on 3 March 1961.